PROGRAMME

 Order of Service

-- Worship Intro Video – We Lift Our Hands
+- Worship Intro Video – Psalmist

 - Welcome